Date Recorded: Friday, March 12, 2021

 About Our Past Technique Takeaways:

 Discover specific art techniques that you can ‘take away’ from some of your favorite artists and apply to your own work.
-This one and a half hour recorded presentation will showcase a process that the artist incorporates in his daily art practice.
-Instruction will be through a combination of lecture and demonstration by the artists.
+This one and a half hour recorded presentation will showcase a process that the artist incorporates in their daily art practice.
+Instruction will be through a combination of lecture and demonstration.